-ARH 250 Modern European Art: Overview of the major artistic movements and theories of 19th-century Europe, primarily France, Great Britain, and Germany.
+ARH 250 European Art: Royalty and Revolution: Overview of the major artistic movements and theories of 19th-century Europe, primarily France, Great Britain, and Germany.
 Movements include Neoclassicism, Romanticism, the Pre-Raphaelites, Impressionism, and Symbolism.
 Examines the emergence of photography.
 Situates the arts in their social and political contexts.

-ARH 260 Modern American Art: Overview of the major artistic movements and theories in art of 20th-century United States, including abstraction, cubism, abstract expressionism, and pop art, as well as the emergence of new art categories and media, such as environmental art.
+ARH 260 American Art and National Identity: Overview of the major artistic movements and theories in art of 20th-century United States, including abstraction, cubism, abstract expressionism, and pop art, as well as the emergence of new art categories and media, such as environmental art.
 Examines artistic expression in the context of the century's social and political upheavals.